-- Color - The colors you choose in your design can mean the difference between somebody taking a closer look or tossing your ad aside.
+The colors you choose in your design can mean the difference between somebody taking a closer look or tossing your ad aside.

-- Content - Your content has to be precise and to the point.
+Your content has to be precise and to the point.
 Repeating the same information over and over again wastes valuable space.
 For example, in my previous sentence, "Your content must be precise and to the point", I could have eliminated either "precise" or "and to the point."
 The space I save may be used more efficiently to add something gripping or telling about my product or service.

-Colors that feel as though they are advancing toward the observer are: red, orange, and yellow.
-Therefore, if you want something to pop out on the page, these colors will do the trick as long as you use a contrasting or receding color in the background.
+Colors that feel as though they are advancing toward the observer include red, orange, and yellow.
+Therefore, if you want something to pop out on the page, these colors will do the trick—as long as you use a contrasting or receding color in the background.
 Blue, green, and violet are receding colors that feel as though they back away from the observer.

 If you use a template to design your ad, formatting for text size and position has already been administered.
 However, it is easy to change the size and position if you want a different look.
-Some of the text tools include: text wrap (text wraps around an item), text color, text size, text shape, and text composition.
-After you have entered text in a given area, you can easily move it or change any of the above mentioned aspects of it.
+Some of the text tools include text wrap (text wraps around an item), text color, text size, text shape, and text composition.
+After you have entered text in a given area, you can easily move it or change any of the above-mentioned aspects of it.

-Font: Not using more than two or three different fonts in an ad usually works best.
+Not using more than two or three different fonts in an ad usually works best.
 Of course, it is still okay to resize or change colors of the font you choose in the various sections of your ad.
-For example, you may use Myriad pro font in 60 pt. size in black and bold for your headline; and then, use the same font for the body of your ad in 12 pt. regular.
+For example, you may use Myriad pro font in 60 pt. size in black and bold for your headline, and then use the same font for the body of your ad in 12 pt. regular.
 You may even use it in italics and a different color.
 At this point, you have only used one font.
 It's still pretty safe to add another font and use different options for parts of your ad with that font also.

-Font Tools Box
+Using the Font Tools Box